jlmitch5/vermanlab_old/README.md

 Verman Lab Old
 ===================
 Note, this is an old version of vermanlab.
-I am making it public for anyone who may be interested in seeing the design process of this app (the revactored version is the reald deal!).
+I am making it public for anyone who may be interested in seeing the design process of this app (the refactored version is the real deal!).
 Find it at [jlmitch5/vermanlab](https://github.com/jlmitch5/vermanlab)

 ** Verman Lab is a way to visualize the Linux Kernel in order to easily manage a system's PCI Modules. **